 Hello!
-My name is Jessica, or Dr. J. I am a Doctor of Acupuncture, but my work goes beyond just placing magical needles.
-I am an educator, a nutritionist, a cheerleader, and a healer.
+I’m Jessica, or Dr. J—a Doctor of Acupuncture, but my work goes beyond placing magical needles.
+I’m also an educator, nutritionist, cheerleader, and healer.

 I completed a four-year program at the International College of Traditional Chinese Medicine in Vancouver, followed by studies at ACATCM in Calgary.
-My journey then took me to China, where I interned at the Beijing International Training Hospital.
-That experience gave me invaluable knowledge and countless stories.
+My journey then took me to China, where I interned at the Beijing International Training Hospital, gaining invaluable knowledge and countless stories.

-Currently, I practice in Red Deer and Cochrane, where my passion lies in helping people achieve their highest potential in physical, mental, and spiritual health.
-I treat each person as a unique individual, addressing a wide range of conditions using acupuncture, Chinese herbal medicine, Eastern/holistic nutrition, and lifestyle counseling.
+Now practicing in Red Deer and Cochrane, I’m passionate about helping people achieve their highest potential in physical, mental, and spiritual health.
+I take a holistic approach, tailoring treatments with acupuncture, Chinese herbal medicine, Eastern nutrition, and lifestyle counseling.

-While I treat a variety of conditions, I’m often asked what I specialize in.
-My answer is: everything!
-Every patient leaves my clinic with their body’s natural healing abilities activated, creating real biochemical changes.
-A typical day in my office might involve treating fertility issues, autoimmune diseases, digestive problems, anxiety and depression, allergies, and pain management.
+While I treat a wide range of conditions, I’m often asked what I specialize in.
+My answer?
+Everything!
+Each patient leaves with their body’s natural healing abilities activated, creating real biochemical changes.
+A typical day in my clinic includes treating fertility issues, autoimmune diseases, digestive disorders, anxiety, depression, allergies, and pain management.

 Meet Our Doctors Of Acupuncture